kylebach/0xflowerpoker/README.md

 A Smart contract implentation of the game https://runelive.fandom.com/wiki/Flower_Poker using chainlink verifiable random functions.
 This ensures provably fair flower-pokering, powered by the blockchain!

 ## ABI For UI
+ABI will be output to `./ABI` upon build.

 ```
   function createMatch(uint256) payable returns (uint256)